FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 If you are listening to the `ffReady` event, it is guaranteed that your callback is invoked before all element callbacks are going to be invoked.
 In this case, an `event` object will have three additional parameters passed.
-* factfinder - related to global `factfinder` object
+* factfinder - reference to global `factfinder` object
-* eventAggregator - related to `factfinder.communication.EventAggregator`
+* eventAggregator - reference to `factfinder.communication.EventAggregator`
-* resultDispatcher - related to `factfinder.communication.ResultDispatcher`
+* resultDispatcher - reference to `factfinder.communication.ResultDispatcher`

 **NOTE:**
  Variable `factfinder` is also always available from the global scope.